microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ![Node.js Process picker](images/nodejs-debugging/process-picker.png)

-The individual processes listed in the picker show the debug port and the detected protocol in addition to the process id.
+The individual processes listed in the picker show the debug port and the detected protocol in addition to the process ID.
 You should find your Node.js process in that list and after selecting it, the Node.js debugger tries to attach to it.

 In addition to Node.js processes, the picker also shows other programs that were launched with one of the various forms of `--debug` or `--inspect` arguments.
 This makes it possible to attach to Electron's or VS Code's helper processes.